daSpinelli/daSpinelli/README.md

 😄 Fun Fact: I usually speak nonsense things when I am sleepy.

-⚡ You should to know: I love playing (video games, boarding games, chess) as much as I love traveling and programming.
+⚡ You should to know: I love playing (video games, board games, chess) as much as I love traveling and programming.

 ___
 <!-- Projects -->
 ## Take a look at my projects!

 ### [Rossmann](https://github.com/daSpinelli/Rossmann-Sales-Prediction)
-This project creates an machine learning model to predict the sales for the next 6 months from a multi store company.
+This project creates a machine learning model to predict the sales for the next 6 months from a multi store company.
 I used:
 - Python to build all the EDA and modeling;
 - XGBoost was the machine learning model chosen;